 For more information about telephone area codes, please consult your local telephone directory and this article from the Federal Communications Commission website, entitled Area Codes: Frequently Asked Questions and Fact Sheet.

-NANP, the North American Numbering Plan, is the numbering plan for the Public Switched Telephone Network in Canada, the Caribbean region, and the United States and its territories.
+NANP, the North American Numbering Plan, is the numbering plan for the Public Switched Telephone Network in Canada, Bermuda, the Caribbean region, and the United States and its territories.
 AT&T and Bell Laboratories designed NANP (including area codes) in 1947.
 For information about NANP and its administration, please visit NANPA.
 Visit Area Code Maps for geographic coverage in each state of the USA and this Canadian Area Code Map for coverage information in each Canadian province.
+This NANP Member Countries PDF lists area codes for Bermuda, Caribbean nations, and US territories that participate in the NANP.
 If you are looking for geographic area codes, please visit this website which is maintained by the Library of Congress.

 Related Area Code Websites